Common Resume Writing Questions Answered

 The time has come and you are ready to start a job search.
-Your first step is creating a professional stand-out resume.
+Once you know what type of position you want, your next step is creating a professional stand-out resume.
 Many people are a little intimidated at the prospect of creating a resume.

 Here are some common questions answered with firsthand knowledge of what works and what doesn’t when it comes to professional resumes.

 Q: What are some of the biggest mistakes you see in resumes?

 A: The first mistake I often see is using templates for a resume format.

 Templates make your resume to look like everyone else’s.
 But, you want to stand out.
 Your resume is the first impression a potential employer has of you, your work style and your professionalism.
 Form letters and templates say, “I made a minimal effort here.”

 You want a hiring manager’s first impression to be: “Wow, I want to meet this person!”
 Just type up and format your own resume in Microsoft Word.
 If you don’t know how to use the program, have a knowledgeable friend help you.
 Or you can always hire a resume writer.

 The second mistake is forgetting to proofread.